-The Davis House Child Advocacy Center Button Ball 2017 (formerly Legacy Ball) is set for Saturday, March 11, this year.
+The Davis House Child Advocacy Center Button Ball 2017 (formerly Legacy Ball) is set for Saturday, March 3, 2018 at The Factory in Franklin.

 The event draws well over 300 attendees annually and promises to be a big event again this year.
 Last year’s event delivered net proceeds of $92,000, and the goal this year is to reach $100,000.